ilyas9461/tv_yakin/README.md

 2. Fuzzy Logic and c++
 3. Arduino programming with C++.
 4. Sense distance technics.
-5. Eclstronic circuits and PCB
+5. Electronic circuits and PCB

 ## **Note** :
 This work ,